natcap/invest.users-guide/source/habitat_risk_assessment.rst

 + \\Output\\maps\\h[habitat ID]_[habitat name]_Risk.shp (e.g. h1_kelp_Risk.shp)

   + These shapefiles are copies of the habitat input layers with risk classifications assigned to each habitat.
+The condition of habitats classified as high or medium risk may be functionally compromised such that they will no longer reliably produce ecosystem services.
+Thus, users may conclude that habitats in these areas are at such high risk that they should not be considered as habitats for inputs to other ecosystem service models.
+For example, when running the InVEST Coastal Vulnerability model, users may exclude habitats at high or medium risk.

 + \\Output\\maps\\s[stressor ID]_[stressor name]_buff.shp (e.g. s4_RecFishing_buff.shp)